Sorcerer785/Web3_Master/README.md

-# PaalAI - Web3 Customer Support Agent
+# Web3_Master - Web3 Customer Support Agent

 An AI-powered customer support agent for Web3 platforms that provides 24/7 assistance for blockchain, cryptocurrency, and DeFi questions.